-Gaining Independence And Problems
+Life In College: Gaining Independence And Problems

-Attending UCLA as an aspiring artist gave me more freedom than I ever imagined.
-I only lived for a semester at an apartment that my parents got for me because I eventually met a group of students who invited me to live with them in a mansion.
+Attending UCLA as an aspiring artist gave me more freedom than ever imagined.
+I only lived for a semester in an apartment my parents got for me because I eventually met a group of students who invited me to live with them in a mansion.

 That was the fastest I packed my bags, hopped in my car, and fled to the only place I ever knew: our family vineyard.

 My short journey with weed dealers and users was enough to traumatize me.
 As soon as I reached the vineyard, I cried to my mom about it as I felt both scared and shocked.
 She consoled me as best as possible, but I could not shake off my anxiety and fear for days.
 I needed to process what took place so I could address my emotional fears properly.

 One morning, I woke up earlier than everyone and found myself walking toward the vineyard.
 It was the harvesting season, so all the vines were filled with grapes.
 Walking among them helped me remember the simplicity of my journey in therapy before I tried to uproot myself.